Free Shipping on orders over $69

 • Barley

-2. Meat by-products and grain by-products
+2. Animal by-products, meat by-products, and grain by-products

 Take a look at your pet food ingredients list.
-Do you see a protein source that ends in “by product?”
-A significant number of pet food brands choose to use these products, rather than the true protein (i.e. meat by product instead of a meat source itself) to keep costs low while maintaining a higher protein and calorie content.
-Look for animal proteins in the first three ingredients for the most beneficial source of protein and essential amino acids.
+Do you see a protein source that ends in “by-product?”
+A significant number of pet food brands choose to use these products, rather than the true protein (i.e. meat by-product instead of a meat source itself) to keep costs low while maintaining a higher protein and calorie content.

 When the meat source is unspecified, it truly is unknown what your pet is consuming.
 This can be problematic when dealing with a food allergy.
-If your dog or cat is experiencing food-related allergies, be conscientious of what protein source is in their food to determine if that’s the cause, and if there’s a better alternative for them.

 Limited Ingredient Diet Salmon Entrée for Dogs